jpillora/spy/README.md

 	a single restart would occur since these changes would all fall inside the DELAY period.

+  --match MATCH - Describes a pattern for path to files to watch.
+For example
+	"--match '(go|txt|po)$'".

 	--color -c, Color of log text.
 Can choose between: c,m,y,k,r,g,b,w.

 	--verbose -v, Enable verbose logging